soundpress/nycadministrativecode/docs/c08/index.rst

 *§ 9-107 Narcotics treatment program.* ::

 a.
-The commissioner of correction shall establish a program for the treatment of heroin addicts through the use of methadone hydrochloride therapy.
-The program shall be available on a voluntary basis only to such inmates as apply, subject to a medical evaluation, before acceptance, of their need for such treatment.
+Correctional health services, or any entity with which the department of correction or the department of health and mental hygiene contracts to provide healthcare for incarcerated individuals, shall establish a program for the treatment of substance abuse through the use of medication assisted treatment, including the administration of methadone, buprenorphine, and naltrexone.
+The program shall be available on a voluntary basis only to such incarcerated individuals as apply, subject to a medical evaluation, before acceptance, of their need for such treatment.

 b.
-The commissioner of correction shall provide for the continuance of such treatment by establishing parole procedures and after-care evaluation and implementation after the incarceration has terminated, during the period of parole.
+The commissioner of correction shall ensure that any housing unit in which transgender, intersex, non-binary, or gender non-conforming individuals are housed has access to the same substance abuse treatment as other incarcerated individuals.
+Such treatment shall only be given voluntarily and based on the exercise of professional medical judgment of a medical provider following consultation between such medical provider and the incarcerated person.